Great

-And neither side gave in.
 We’re a stubborn lot, Americans.
-Proud.
-But pride has its drawbacks.
-In fact, it’s a sing.
-We haven’t moved the needle in the right direction for this country in decades.
-A great nation is more than a healthy economy.
+Proud, to be sure.
+But pride alone has its drawbacks.
+In fact, pride is a sin.
+The mack daddy sin, and the one directly associated with Lucifer–if you believe the bible.
+No, because of our stubbornness, fear, and pride, we haven’t moved the needle in the right direction for this country in decades.
+Maybe it’s moved in the right direction for our checkbook.
+Or maybe it hasn’t.
+But a great nation is more than just a healthy economy.

 I wish I had a solution to throw out there.
 But I don’t.
 I don’t know if we’ll ever be as great as we once were.
-And no, no man or woman sitting at the desk of the President is going to change our course.
-No, changing this nation and putting it back on a righteous path requires that we put aside our ignorant pride and embrace each other for our differences as a way to once again realize just how powerful we really are.
+And no, no man or woman sitting in the Oval Office is going to change our course.
+Changing this nation and putting it back on a righteous path requires that we put aside our ignorant pride and embrace each other for our differences as a way to once again realize just how powerful we really are.
 Please don’t let the politicians tell you anything different.
 Don’t let them drive us further apart.
 Don’t believe their ads.

-No matter how badly you want your side to win the 2012 election, just remember that ‘one ideology to rule them all’ isn’t even possible in this country.
-Our forefathers were no dummies.
-Though I do believe they underestimated a human being’s capacity to spite.
+No matter how badly you want your side to win in politics, just remember that ‘one ideology to rule them all’ isn’t even remotely possible in this country.

 Jim Mitchem - and yes I know that this country is for everyone, not just people who believe in the idea of a God.
 Settle down.